chili-chips-ba/openPCIE/5.sim/README.md

 ## Driving the PCIe Link

-The _openpcie2-rc_ logic has interfaces for a single PCIe PIPE x1 downstream port, transferring PCIe packets for GEN1 and GEN2 standards.
+The _openpcie2-rc_ logic has interfaces for a single PCIe PIPE x1 downstream data port, transferring PCIe packets for GEN1 and GEN2 standards.
 In order to drive this interfaces, the test bench has a `pcieVHostPipex1` module based on the _pcieVHost_ VIP to generate the PCIe traffic.

 <p align=center>
 <img width=750 src="models/pcievhost/images/pcievhost_module.png">
 </p>

-More details on the PCIe driver and _pcieVHost_ can be found in the [README.md](models/pcievhost/README.md) file in 4.sim/models/pcievhost, along with details of configuring and driving the model.
+More details on the PCIe driver and _pcieVHost_ can be found in the [README.md](models/pcievhost/README.md) file in `5.sim/models/pcievhost`, along with details of configuring and driving the model.

 ## Co-simulation HAL

 ### Using the HAL

 The HAL provides a hierarchical access to the registers via a set of pointer dereferencing and a final access method (for reads and writes of registers and their bit fields) that reflects the hierarchy of the RDL specification.
-The following shows some example accesses, based on the `4.build/csr_build/csr.rdl` (as at its first revision on 10/11/2024):
+The following shows some example accesses, based on the `4.build/csr_build/csr.rdl`:

 ```
-    #include "openpcie2-rc_regs.h"

-    // Create a CSR register object.
-A base address can be specified
-    // but defaults to the address specified in the RDL
-    csr_vp_t* csr = new csr_vp_t();

-    // Write to address field and read back.
-    csr->ip_lookup_engine->table[0]->allowed_ip[0]->address(0x12345678);
-    printf("address = 0x%08lx\n\n", csr->ip_lookup_engine->table[0]->allowed_ip[0]->address());

-    // Write to whole endpoint register
-    csr->ip_lookup_engine->table[3]->endpoint->full(0x5555555555555555ULL);

-    // Write to bit field in endpoint register
-    csr->ip_lookup_engine->table[3]->endpoint->interface(0x7);

-    // Read back bit field in endpoint register
-    printf("interface = 0x%1lx\n\n", csr->ip_lookup_engine->table[3]->endpoint->interface());
+TBD
 ```
 The above code will compile either natively for *VProc* or for the RISC-V hardware, with the appropriate header, as decribed above.
 Write accesses use a method with the final register bit field name with an appropriate argument (this is either a `uint64_t` or `uint32_t` as appropriate to the register's definition).
-A read access is done in the same manner bit without an argument and returns a value (either a `uint64_t` or `uint32_t` as appropriate).
+A read access is done in the same manner but without an argument and returns a value (either a `uint64_t` or `uint32_t` as appropriate).

 A convention has been used where to access a whole register the 'bit field' access method is named `full`, with bit field accesses using their declared names, as normal.
 Some assumptions have been made with the script as it stands based on the current `csr.rdl` (but new features can be added).
 The main one currently is that arrays can't be multi-dimensional (hierarchy can be used to achieve the same thing) and an error is thrown if detected.